cardano-scaling/website/monthly/2025-08-monthly.md

 **Mid term**: Deploy a SNARK for Mithril certificates on mainnet, audit both the STM and SNARK implementations, and implement ALBA, *Fait accompli*, and their corresponding SNARKs.

-**Long term**: We plan to evaluate folding and recursive techniques for creating a SNARK of the entire certificate chain.
+**Long term**: Evaluate folding and recursive techniques for creating a SNARK of the entire certificate chain.

 ### Protocol status